 Unfair working contracts, exorbitant fees, or even illegal recruitment sometimes hound our OFWs abroad.
-They struggle at work, are unable to find sufficient rest time, enough food, and lack protection when getting sick.
+They struggle at work, are unable to find sufficient rest time and enough food, and lack protection when getting sick.
 So when his contract expires, he may not have enough savings even to pay for airfare.
 Worse, he may be in deep debt as loan sharks take advantage of his vulnerability.

 High placement fees

 Going abroad is sometimes like a gamble, where an OFW has to bet through expensive agency fees, deal with multiple levels of bureaucracy, and sometimes unpredictable health conditions.
-Once the OFW gets the clearance to work, she starts to think how much she can save monthly after considering debt payments and initial expenses.
+Once the OFW gets the clearance to work, she starts to think about how much she can save monthly after considering debt payments and initial expenses.

 However, once she arrives at the workplace, she realizes it is more expensive to live there and she, therefore, has to adjust her budget that her meager income is barely able to support.
 Other significant expenses include monthly long-distance calls and money remittances.

-She could easily think that while she couldn’t save in the first few months because of necessary payments, but she may not realize that until the last day of her contract, she barely saved at all.
+She could easily think that while she couldn’t save in the first few months because of necessary payments, she may not realize that until the last day of her contract, she barely saved at all.

-As Filipino workers pay up for loans used for placement fees, they fail to save for a while.
+As Filipino workers pay up loans used for placement fees, they fail to save for a while.
 This habit soon continues once they realize they’ve sacrificed so much and start to compensate by gifting themselves with material things.

 Spending above financial means

 One problem of some OFWs is the lack of fiscal discipline.
-Thinking that they have higher salaries abroad made them think they can buy anything they want.
+Thinking that they have higher salaries abroad makes them think they can buy anything they want.
 Expensive phone, check.
 Unnecessary laptop, check.
 Designer bags, check.
 Ridiculously priced jewelry, check.
 It is NOT a bad idea to buy them, but only if they can afford them or have set aside an amount — no matter how small — for savings.
-These expenses are not investments which they can make money of.
+These expenses are not investments that they can make money of.